Risk Management and Cyber Security

 • Risk Management Claim Reporting

-In 2021, among other measures aimed at elevating the company’s protection against potential cyber-related incidents, GEO established a Board-level Committee to provide oversight on these matters.
-The Cyber Security and Environmental Oversight Committee is empowered and authorized to oversee and guide the Company's efforts regarding cyber security, privacy, and environmental concerns.
+GEO maintains a Board-level Committee to provide oversight on the Company’s protection against potential cyber-related incidents.
+The Cybersecurity and Environmental Oversight Committee is empowered and authorized to oversee and guide the Company’s processes and initiatives as well as its risk management program regarding cybersecurity, privacy, and environmental concerns.

-Notably, its members are from diverse industries that have implemented state-of-the-art protections against cyber incidents.
+Notably, the Committee’s members are from diverse industries that have implemented state-of-the-art protections against cyber incidents.
 Their collective insights inform measures being developed, implemented, and continually updated by GEO’s information technology, finance, operations, and risk management departments.
-Day to day cyber security responsibility rests with our Chief Information Security Officer, who reports to the Committee on a regular basis, and the IT Department.
-The Department has a data security incident management plan to investigate and remediate any issues that are raised.
+Day-to-day cybersecurity responsibility rests with our Chief Information Security Officer, who provides reports to the Committee on a regular basis, and GEO’s Information Technology (IT) Department.
+GEO’s IT Department has a data security incident management plan to investigate and remediate any issues that are raised.

-BI Incorporated, like GEO, takes cyber security seriously: conducting monthly vulnerability scans that are initiated by a third party and adhere to the National Institute of Standards and Technology (NIST) cyber security guidelines.
-In addition to NIST, BI Incorporated is in the process of obtaining Federal Risk and Authorization Management Program (FedRAMP) certification, which provides standardization of security monitoring for cloud products and services.
+In addition to NIST, BI Incorporated is preparing for Federal Risk and Authorization Management Program (FedRAMP) readiness assessment, which provides increased security standards through the standardization of security monitoring for cloud products and services.

 SUPPLY CHAIN RISK MANAGEMENT